Overview

 A resource ID is used when you need to identify an accurate resource record.
 For example, while getting, updating, or deleting this record.

 All query parameters are documented and described with every resource.
-CareCloud API use query parameters for pagination, filtration, or sorting of the API call results.
+CareCloud API uses query parameters for pagination, filtration, or sorting of the API call results.

 Request body

-CareCloud API has request body in JSON format.
+CareCloud API has a request body in JSON format.

-Request body is used in case of creating a new record, update an existing record or in action method call.
-In request body CareCloud API work with two kind of parameters describe below.
+The request body is used in case of creating a new record, updating an existing record, or in the action method call.
+In the request body, CareCloud API works with two kinds of parameters described below.

 Read-only parameters